Crop Rotation in the home garden is an important principle that is often ignored. This post will teach you why garden crop rotation is so important!

-Spinach is part of the Amaranth family which includes spinach, beets and Swiss chard.
+Spinach is part of the Amaranth family which includes spinach, beets, and Swiss chard.

-In our area all of this family are very susceptible to leaf miners.
+In our area, all of this family are very susceptible to leaf miners.
 The adult version of this pesky bug lays eggs on the underside of the spinach leaves.
 The eggs hatch and the larva burrows inside the leaves of the plant destroying the leaf.
-Eventually the larva fall to the ground and hide in the soil.
+Eventually, the larva falls to the ground and hide in the soil.
 Next year they emerge as adults and start the process all over.
 Planting this family of veggies In the same spot year after year will cause such a build up of these pests and you will never get free of them, they can destroy a whole bed of spinach pretty quickly.
 So you need to rotate that crop, far from where it was planted last year.

 There are just 4 of the many examples that can be given that show the importance of crop rotation.

-Ideally it would be best to plant all one family in a bed and then not plant that same family in the same bed for at least 3 years.
+Ideally, it would be best to plant all one family in a bed and then not plant that same family in the same bed for at least 3 years.
 But even with a medium sized garden that can be a bit difficult.

-I’ve worked out a 4 year crop rotation system that should work really well for just about any sized garden (even small ones).
+I’ve worked out a 4-year crop rotation system that should work really well for just about any sized garden (even small ones).
 The last post in this crop rotation series will give you a quick breakdown of how this system works so that you can apply it to your garden as well.

 Other Posts in this Crop Rotation Series: